enviroCar/enviroCar-app/org.envirocar.map/README.md

 )
 ```

-In essence, create a map view, initialize it with a map provider to access the map controller for manipulating the map e.g. creating a marker, polyline or polygon etc.
+In essence, create a map view & initialize it with a map provider to access the map controller for manipulating the map e.g.
+1. Creating a marker, polyline or polygon etc.
+2. Manipulating the camera e.g. zoom, tilt or bearing etc.
+3. Displaying user location.